mrzealot/absolem/index.md

 2. Clusters -- consider the [Ergodox](https://ergodox-ez.com) again.
 While this way is definitely better than a single spacebar, in my opinion it overcompensates with the amount of work it tries to give to the thumbs.
 The side effect of this is that very few of those thumb keys are actually convenient (or usable, according to some).
 This leads us nicely to:
 3. Fans -- consider the [KeyboardIO Model 01](https://shop.keyboard.io/).
 This approach appreciates that the thumb actually moves in an arc, and doesn't try to add extra functionality either above or below it.

 This is probably the only "really" original part of the Absolem design, as all the other stuff I've mentioned so far could be seen _somewhere_ before.
 And, depending on how we interpret "original", maybe not even this...
 But: I actually placed the thumb keys on an arc, with a measured thumb radius.
-And I, of course, followed the 1DFH principle, so there can only be 3 (unlike the KeyboardIO's 4).
+Yes, I actually had to refresh my trigonometry for this!
+And I, of course, followed the 1DFH principle, too, so there can only be 3 (unlike the KeyboardIO's 4).

 I'd also like to mention as someone with quite wide (read: fat) thumbs, I've aimed to have 1.25u thumb keys from the start, at least for the home position.
 The sides can more easily be 1u because they don't have a neighbour on one side, so there's less chance for misclicking (mispressing?).
 But the thumb home position (which is flanked by other thumb keys on both sides) definitely deserves to be bigger imho.